March 20 – 22, 2015

 Hilton Memphis, 939 Ridgelake Blvd, Memphis TN 38120

 URB publisher Joanne Merriam will be a guest at this Memphis science fiction convention.
-Schedule TBA.
+The tentative schedule (subject to change):

 April 8 – 11, 2015